LighthouseGames/KmLogging/README.md

    Most logging libraries have a lot of overhead such as many method calls and loops over the configuration objects to determine if logging should be performed or not.

-If you have chosen the zero config option then in release builds the logging will be disabled and since KmLogging has very little overhead you can leave a lot of logging in your code without paying performance penalties in production.
+Since KmLogging has very little overhead when it is disabled, if you turn off logging in release builds you can leave a lot of logging in your code without paying performance penalties in production.

 Note: if any logger has a given log level enabled then the lambda for that log level will be evaluated.
 Suppose you used the default configuration and you added a Crashlytics logger that logs